All you need to know about discharge after giving birth

 Postpartum discharge is an unavoidable, natural part of giving birth, but it’s not often talked about!
 Although it can feel daunting to think about on top of having to take care of a new-born, with the support of the people around you and the right products, it should be manageable.

 The most important things to remember are to change your pads often to prevent infection, and to stay away from tampons until a medical professional says you are safe to use them again.
-If you’re still unsure, you may want to read our advice on using tampons after giving birth.

 You may be given large hospital maternity pads to wear right after you give birth that will take care of your initial heavy bleeding.
 Then in the first few days after giving birth, an extra absorbent pad like our Maxi Long towel can help.
 Some women prefer to use disposable or reusable maternity underwear to keep their towels securely in place.
 This way, you can avoid any accidental surprises appearing in your favourite underwear!